suzybee1987/knit-happens/README.md

 ### **Acknowledgements**

 - My Mentor for confidence boosting and helpful advice and feedback.
-- Friends and family for testing the site and giving feedback on different devices, especially Alasdair and mum for diligently testing and finding things to be fixed.
+- Friends and family for testing the site and giving feedback on different devices, especially Alasdair, Eleanor and my mum for diligently testing and finding things to be fixed.
 - @Eventyret_mentor, Amy O'Shea, Iryna, Claire Lemmonaire on Slack who supported me through the journey.
 - My husband for all his support, patience and great ideas.
 - And, lastly my cheerleader Emanuel Silva for helping me to stay motivated, sharing great ideas and bad jokes to keep us going.